kmoralewski/my-portfolio/README.md

 # my-portfolio
-Repository of my projects from my BS in Software Development and individual work
+Repository of my academic projects from my BS in Software Development and individual work

 # DeVry University Projects

-Contains a collection of academic projects completed during my BS in Software Development at DeVry University.
+This repository contains a collection of academic projects completed during my BS in Software Development at DeVry University.

 ## Files
 - major-projects - Projects built with multiple languages